-This Nuclear Job Taxonomy aims to create an inventory of the jobs typically present in a nuclear power plant (NPP), encompassing its three life-cycle phases and providing a detailed account of the requirements needed to perform each of those jobs.
-Taking an approach that is in accordance with the ECVET principles these requirements are expressed solely in terms of competence.
+The nuclear job taxonomy aims to create an inventory of the job positions typically present in a nuclear power plant (NPP) - encompassing its three life-cycle phases - with a detailed account of the requirements needed to perform each of those jobs.
+Adopting an approach in keeping with ECVET principles, those requirements are expressed solely in terms of competence.

-A catalogue of competences built up over the development of the taxonomy has reached the stage where it can be considered an additional and separate outcome of the project.
+A catalogue of competences built up during the development of the taxonomy has reached a statge where it can be considered to be an additional separate outcome of the project.

-Once completed the taxonomy shall offer a number of potential benefits, key among which will be the creation of a reference document for the description of qualifications in terms of learning outcomes (LOs).
+Once completed, the taxonomy shall offer a number of potential benefits, key among which will be the creation of a reference document for the description of qualifications in terms of learning outcomes (L.O.).

-As a reference document for the description of qualification of an LO the taxonomy can guarantee the harmonization of ECVET's implementation in the nuclear field, favouring the increase of international mobility, saving costs and effort and tackling the actual human resources gap in this field.
+As a reference document for the description of qualification of L.O, the taxonomy can guarantee the harmonization of ECVET's implementation in the nuclear field, favouring the increase of international mobility, saving costs and effort and tackling the actual human resources defficiency in this field.

 The ECVET Workshops

-Lacking the necessary in-house workforce and know-how and also driven by the need to provide a trans-European dimension to the project, the IET launched in October 2011 a series of technical workshops targeting experts in the area of nuclear human resources, training and education.
-A part of these meetings has been devoted to the promotion of the ECVET initiative and the specifications relevant for the task.
-As awareness grew, the focus gradually shifted towards technical work, which consisted of the preparation of job lists and job profiles.
-At the same time the design concept of the taxonomy has been revised and progressively fine-tuned.
+Lacking the necessary in-house workforce and know-how and also driven by the need to provide a trans-European dimension to the project, the IET launched, starting in October 2011, a series of technical workshops targeting experts in the area of nuclear human resources, training and education.
+A part of these meetings has been devoted to the dissemination of the ECVET initiative and the specifications relevant for the task.
+As awareness grew, the focus gradually shifted towards technical work that consisted of the preparation of job lists and job profiles.
+At the same time, the design concept of the taxonomy has been revised and progressively fine-tuned.

-As the project has gained visibility, its impact has grown, a fact that is reflected in the increased participation in the workshops.
+As the project has gained visibility, its impact has grown, a fact reflected in the increasing participation in the workshops.

 Figure 1: number of participants in the ECVET Workshops

-It is worth mentioning the high rate of continuity: around two thirds of the contributors to each of the first three meetings attended the next one.
-This gives a positive indication of the level of interest in the project, which has generated a small but committed group of practitioners.
+It is worth mentioning the high rate of continuity: around two thirds of the contributors to each of the first three meetings attended the following one.
+This gives a positive indication of the registered interest in the project, which has generated a small but committed community of participants.

-Besides the total figures, the diverse range of contributors' country and the type of organisation were a necessary precondition for ensuring an adequate outcome on an EU-wide level.
+In adition to the total figures, the diversity of the contributors' country and type of organisation were necessary conditions for ensuring an adequacte outcome on an EU-wide level.
 As shown in the figures below, this diversity has been reasonably well achieved.

-After several revisions the work methodology for the preparation of the job profiles has been finalised according to a three-step workflow consisting of a draft preparation, an individual review and a group review of every profile.
-Although the job lists are subject to continuous revision and taking into account the fact that there are currently 155 positions covered, this means that there are 465 tasks in total.
-Around fifty per cent of them have been completed.
-Around one out of nine positions has at least reached the first draft stage.
+After several revisions, the work methodology for the preparation of the job profiles has been fixed as a three-step workflow, consisting of draft preparation, individual review and group review for every profile.
+Although the job lists are subject to continuous revision, when you consider that there are 155 positions at the moment, this means 465 tasks in total, of which around fifty per cent has been completed.
+Around one in nine positions has at least received a first draft

 Simultaneously to the preparation of the profiles, the concept has been discussed and revised in every workshop, leading to successive modifications of the profile template.
-The present model aims for a very concise formulation of the job requirements, which are individually marked with the European Qualifications Framework (EQF)2 descriptors.
-As it is competence-focused the reference to associated academic levels has recently been removed.
-According to the conclusions of the last workshop, a more systematic terminology and categorisation shall be implemented to define the job titles.
+The present model aims at providing a very concise formulation of the job requirements, which are individually marked with the European Qualifications Framework (EQF)2 descriptors.
+Being competence-focused the reference to associated academic levels has recently been removed.
+According to the conclusions of the last workshop a more systematic terminology and categorisation shall be implemented to define the job titles.

-The Competence Catalogue contains nearly 650 entries.
-The IET is seeking an expert partner to carry out the necessary screening, structuring and expansion of the Competence Catalogue.
+On the other hand, the Competence Catalogue contains near 650 entries.
+The IET is seeking an expert partner to carry out the necessary reviewing, structuring, and enlargement.

 Challenges for the future